-Our second priority is to increase, or enhance, our gross profit rate.
-However, in early 2013, we made a strategic decision to add tobacco products in our stores with the primary goal of increasing customer traffic.
-The addition of tobacco products and the increased proportion of sales of perishables, largely resulting from our continued expansion of coolers in the stores, both led to a decrease in our overall gross profit rate in 2013.
-We believe that both of these merchandise classes are significant drivers of customer traffic that should lead to increases to average purchase amount.
+Our second priority is to enhance our gross profit rate.
+The full year of sales of tobacco products in 2014 has driven increased customer traffic as planned, although the addition of tobacco products and an increased proportion of sales of perishables have lowered the gross profit rate.
+An increase in markdowns, an increase in the LIFO provision and supply chain disruption due to the longshoreman labor dispute on the U.S. west coast all contributed to a decrease in our overall gross profit rate in 2014.
+We believe that both tobacco and perishables are significant drivers of customer traffic that should lead to increases in average purchase amount.
 We expect the improvement in our net sales from these initiatives will outweigh the corresponding reduction in our gross profit rate.
-In addition, we have ongoing efforts to reduce product costs including effective category management, utilization of private brands, shrink reduction, distribution and transportation efficiencies and additional improvements to our pricing and markdown business model, among others, while remaining committed to our everyday low price strategy.
+In addition, we have ongoing efforts to reduce product costs including shrink reduction, effective category management, utilization of private brands, distribution and transportation efficiencies and additional improvements to our pricing and markdown business model, among others, while remaining committed to our everyday low price strategy.
 In our consumables category, we strive to offer the optimal balance of the most popular nationally advertised brands and our own private brands, which generally have higher gross profit rates than national brands.
-We believe that our core customer is continuing to seek out and purchase goods at entry level price points and are doing so with greater frequency.
-Commodities cost inflation was minimal in 2013 and, in some instances, we experienced a decrease in such costs.
+We believe that our core customer is continuing to seek out and purchase goods at entry level price points and is doing so with greater frequency.
+To this end, we increased our offering of \$1 food items and the number of offerings from our Smart & Simple brand.
+Commodities cost inflation was minimal in 2014 and, in some instances, we experienced a decrease in such costs.
 Accordingly, overall price increases passed through to our customers were minimal.
-We remain committed to our seasonal, home, and apparel categories, and although consumables sales trends are weaker than we would like, we expect the growth of consumables to continue to outpace the non-consumables categories again in 2014 due to the anticipated continued economic pressures discussed above.
+We have seen positive results from our home and apparel segments, and remain committed to all of our non-consumables categories, including seasonal.
+We expect the growth of consumables to continue to outpace the non-consumables categories again in 2015, albeit to a lesser degree than in recent years, due in part to the anticipated continued economic pressures discussed above.

 Our third priority is leveraging process improvements and information technology to reduce costs.
 We are committed as an organization to reduce costs, particularly selling, general and administrative expenses ("SG&A") that do not affect the customer experience.
-In 2013, the most significant decrease in SG&A as a percentage of sales as compared to 2012 resulted from our failure to reach our 2013 threshold financial performance level required under our annual cash incentive compensation program, which would have reduced cash incentive compensation for eligible employees to zero.
-However, the Company will pay a nominal discretionary amount to members of this group who are not Company officers.
-In addition, we again successfully lowered our store labor costs as a percentage of sales, in part, by simplifying various tasks performed in the stores.
-Going forward, we will continue to simplify or eliminate unnecessary work in our stores and elsewhere in the company and believe we have additional opportunities to reduce costs through our focused procurement efforts.
-Certain costs, such as new legislation and regulations related to health care insurance requirements, present a unique challenge to our ability to leverage expenses.
-Because of the significance of the reduction in incentive compensation in 2013, compliance with certain provisions of the Affordable Care Act in 2014, and an increase in 2014 store occupancy costs resulting from the recent completion of a sale-leaseback transaction, we expect overall SG&A to be a higher percentage of sales in 2014 than in 2013.
+In 2014, our financial results reflect a significant increase in incentive compensation expense, as the 2013 threshold financial performance level required under our annual cash incentive compensation program was not met.
+Additionally, rent and utilities costs contributed to the increase in SG&A. Conversely, we again successfully lowered our store labor costs as a percentage of sales, in part, by simplifying various tasks performed in the stores.
+Going forward, we will continue to simplify or eliminate unnecessary work and optimize labor in our stores and elsewhere in the company.
+Additional items that were lower as a percentage of sales include workers' compensation and general liability expenses.